trustedanalytics/atk/doc/source/ds_cumulsum.rst

 Setup
 -----

-Establish a connection to the ATK Rest Server
+Establish a connection to the ATK REST Server
-This handle will be used for the remaineder of the script
+This handle will be used for the remainder of the script

-Get your server URL and credentials file from the TAP administrator
+Get the server URL and credentials file from the TAP administrator

 .. code::

    atk_server_uri = os.getenv("ATK_SERVER_URI", ia.server.uri)
    credentials_file = os.getenv("ATK_CREDENTIALS", "")

-Set the server, and use the credentials to connect to the ATK
+Set the server, and use the credentials to connect to the ATK REST server

 .. code::